anderdc/chb-mit-scalp-eeg/README.md

 # CHB-MIT Scalp EEG Dataset

 My goal is to become more acquainted/familiar with time-series data, digital signal processing, preprocessing pipelines, and ML/AI solutions that utilize these type of data.
-The [CHB-MIT scalp EEG dataset](https://physionet.org/content/chbmit/1.0.0/) contains real time-series data of pediatric subjects and is the focus of this project.
+The [CHB-MIT scalp EEG dataset](https://physionet.org/content/chbmit/1.0.0/) contains real time-series data of pediatric subjects.
+The focus of this project is to create a classifier that can distinguish seizure and non-seizure states.

 ### Technology Used